NotVadusha/NotesApp/README.md

 ## Test API

-<p>To test this application you have to install docker and docker-compose</p>
+<p>To test this application you have to install npm, docker and docker-compose</p>

 <a href="https://www.postman.com/maintenance-cosmonaut-54646592/workspace/todos/request/28621909-5959b277-09f3-40b6-9648-176ba4c14afe">
 Postman api with requests
 </a>

+Clone repository, open app folder in console and execute:
 ```bash
 # build app
  npm install